MataiMoorfield/Coffee-Ordering-System-with-ESP32/README.md

 # Setup
 The C++ code is uploaded to the ESP32.
 This code contains the form which allows users to customise their coffee order.

+First, download Python from the [offical Python website](https://www.python.org/)

-To start, clone the folder using Git Clone: (or download it as a ZIP)
+To start with the project, clone the folder using Git Clone: (or download it as a ZIP)
 ```
 git clone https://github.com/MataiMoorfield/Coffee-Ordering-System-with-ESP32.git
 cd Coffee-Ordering-System-with-ESP32/main